NO CONTACT RULE: Moving on from the ex after a breakup

 • No Contact is NO More EXCUSES

-What if your ex contacts you?
+What if your ex contacts you when you are in No Contact?

 No Contact is unequivocal and clear-cut with-- NO loopholes -- NO excuses.